AnteDev00/gRPC-Messenger/README.md

 ## License

-- This project, excluding the provided gRPC plugin, is governed by the terms of the MIT License.
-For details, please refer to the [MIT License](LICENSE) file.
+- This project, excluding the provided gRPC plugin, is licenced under the terms of the MIT License.
+For details, please refer to the [License](LICENSE) file.
 - The gRPC plugin is licensed under the Apache License Version 2.0.
 For comprehensive license details, please refer to the official repository at [grpc/grpc](https://github.com/grpc/grpc).